What Delta Owes You If They Damage Your Bag

 What Is Delta Responsible For?

 Delta is liable for damages caused by the mishandling of your baggage.
+This isn't just Delta's policy — it's a rule enforced by the Department of Transportation (DOT).

 This could be rips and tears on fabric bags, cracking or breaking on hardshell luggage, and broken wheels or straps.

-They’re also liable for any damages to your belongings in the bag.
+They’re also liable for any damages to your belongings inside the bag.
 For example, if your luggage is worth $250, but you had a nice North Face raincoat that got ripped as well, Delta owes you $250 plus the cost of the jacket.

 As long as you can prove that the damage was from mishandling, the airline is required to compensate you!

-So, if that ripped North Face jacket was actually a ripped Louis Vuitton bag, you could receive up to $3,800 in damages!
+So, if that ripped North Face jacket was actually a ripped Louis Vuitton bag, you could receive up to $4,700 in damages!

 How To Make a Damaged Baggage Claim with Delta